Ebba Andersson (cross-country skier)

 Ebba Kristina Andersson (born 10 July 1997) is a Swedish cross-country skier.
-She has by 2023 three World Championships gold medals.
+She has by 2023 three World Championships gold medals and one Olympic gold.
 On 22 January 2024, she was awarded the Jerring Award for her 2023 performances.

 Personal life

 Andersson was born in Delsbo on 10 July 1997.

+She is in a relationship with Gustaf Berglund.

-Cross-Country skiing
+Cross-country skiing

 Andersson first international championship at a senior level was at the FIS Nordic World Ski Championships 2017 in Lahti, Finland.
 At these world championships she won a silver medal in the 4x5km relay, with the Swedish relay team.

 In the 2018 Olympics Andersson finished fourth in the skiathlon, 0.8 seconds behind bronze medalist Krista Pärmäkoski.
 She placed 13th in the 10 km individual, 13th in the 30 km mass start, and won a silver medal in the relay with the Swedish team.

 At the FIS Nordic World Ski Championships 2019 in Seefeld, she won her first world championships gold medal, winning the 4 × 5 km relay as a member of the Swedish team.

+At the 2026 Winter Olympics, Andersson won three silver medals (in the 20 km skiathlon and 10 km freestyle individually, as well as in the 4 × 7.5 km relay as part of team Sweden) and one gold medal (in the 50 km classical).

 Running

 Andersson has also competed in running at international junior level.
-During the 2015 European Championships in Eskilstuna she ended up 6th at 3 000 metres with the time 9.29,98.
+During the 2015 European Junior Championships in Eskilstuna she ended up 6th at 3 000 metres with the time 9:29.98.
 As a track and field athlete, she competed for Sollefteå GIF Friidrott.

 Roller skiing

-On 23 August 2019 she won a 7.5 kilometres roller skiing competition (without any shooting moments) in Sollefteå where cross-country skiers and biathletes competed against each other.
+On 23 August 2019, she won a 7.5 kilometres roller skiing competition (without any shooting moments) in Sollefteå where cross-country skiers and biathletes competed against each other.